Boeing EA-18G Growler: Design

-Boeing is looking into other potential upgrades; the ALQ-99 radar jamming pod may be replaced in the future, and the company is looking into adding weapons and replacing the satellite communications receiver.
-The Growler is the initial platform for the Next Generation Jammer (NGJ) which uses active electronically scanned array (AESA) technology to focus jamming power exactly where needed.
+Boeing is looking into other potential upgrades; the ALQ-99 radar jamming pod may be replaced in the future, and the company is looking into adding weapons and replacing the satellite-communications receiver.
+The Growler is the initial platform for the Next Generation Jammer (NGJ), which uses AESA technology to focus jamming power exactly where needed.
 The NGJ was to be implemented on the F-35.
 However, in May 2012, the U.S. Navy decided to focus NGJ integration on the EA-18G for an expected in-service date of 2020, and defer work for the F-35.
 Boeing is also looking at exporting a Growler Lite configuration without the jamming pods for electronic awareness rather than electronic attack.

-Three Growlers networked together can generate targeting tracks for hostile radio-frequency sources in real time, but this is difficult to arrange with the current minimum strength US Navy squadrons.
-Utilizing faster data-links, the Growler could use its EW pods to accurately locate signal sources.
-In a group of three planes, when one detects a signal from a source such as a cell phone, the other two can also listen for the same signal, all three measuring the amount of time taken for transmissions to travel from the source to each aircraft to trilaterate the location to "a very, very small area."
+Three Growlers networked together can generate targeting tracks for hostile radio-frequency sources in real time, but this is difficult to arrange with the current minimum-strength US Navy squadrons.
+Using faster datalinks, the Growler could use its electronic warfare pods to accurately locate signal sources.
+In a group of three planes, when one detects a signal from a source such as a cell phone, the other two can also listen for the same signal, all three measuring the time taken for transmissions to travel from the source to each aircraft to triangulate the location to "a very, very small area."
 By early 2015, the Navy had demonstrated this concept using EA-18s equipped with Rockwell Collins' tactical targeting network technology (TTNT) and ALQ-218 receivers to acquire emissions from a target vessel and target it from a stand-off range without using their own detectable radar emissions.
-Boeing announced on 1 December 2015 that they would upgrade Navy EA-18Gs with the TTNT datalink.
+Boeing announced on 1 December 2015 that it would upgrade Navy EA-18Gs with the TTNT datalink.

-Following U.S. Navy missions in Operation Odyssey Dawn during the 2011 Libyan Revolution, the Royal Australian Air Force decided to add the Raytheon ATFLIR (forward looking infrared) pod to their order of 12 Growler aircraft.
+Following U.S. Navy missions in Operation Odyssey Dawn during the 2011 Libyan Revolution, the Royal Australian Air Force decided to add the Raytheon forward looking infrared (FLIR) pod to their order of 12 Growler aircraft.
 When the Navy's EA-18Gs' radar and radar detectors located possible targets, they passed the information through datalinks to strike fighters.
-However, the Growlers themselves lacked the ability to visually confirm what it detected, so adding a FLIR pod gives it visual acuity to see targets and shorten the kill chain; it is not known if the U.S. Navy will also add a FLIR pod.
+However, the Growlers themselves lacked the ability to visually confirm what they had detected, so adding a FLIR pod gives them visual acuity to see targets and shorten the kill chain; whether the U.S. Navy will also add a FLIR pod is unknown.
 Australian EA-18Gs will also be equipped with the AIM-9X Sidewinder missile.